 The Project Developer is responsible for the periodic scheduled maintenance on those relays, interrupting devices, control schemes, and batteries that involve the protection of the Utility electric system.
-A periodic maintenance program is to be established to test these relays at least every 2 years.
-This maintenance testing must be witnessed by the Utility.
+If the interconnection system is certified to meet IEEE Std.
+1547, the Standard requires that testing be conducted in accordance with written test procedures, and the nationally recognized testing laboratory providing certification, will require that such test procedures be available before certification of the equipment.
+Otherwise, a periodic maintenance program is to be established to test these relays at least every 2 years.
+Test reports of such testing shall be maintained by the Project Developer and made available for Utility inspection upon request for a period of four years.